fstarnaud/ozp-documentation-wiki/Draft-Listings.md

 * users who are constrained in their internet access could receive temporary versions of useful new listings without syncing with the entire store.
 * And many, many more use cases...

+## Questions
+* Could the listing export include the GUID?
+If it could, could it be matched against the DB?

+(Then a published shared listing could be treated like a normal bookmark and not made a draft.
+In that case, drafts would only be listings created by the user whose account the draft is in.)

-Most of the work would occur on the back end but the UI artifacts are mocked up below.
+Most of the work would occur on the backend but the UI artifacts are mocked up below.

 #### Visual Treatment
 ##### HUD